lucaswang977/devenv-config/README.md

-# My Development Environtment Setup Guide
+# Development Environtment Setup Notes

 ## Note
 Setting up a productive development environment is always a time wasting thing to me.
-I have two computers(one is Mac Mini M1, and the other is an old Chromebook) with different operating systems.
+I am usually using two computers (Mac Mini M1 and an old Pixelbook).
+They have different operating systems.
 Here are my personal requirements:
 * It should provide the same development(Linux + NeoVim) experience across those computers;
 * It should depend on the operating system as least as possible, which means the machine can be powerwashed without losing data or paying much efforts on environment re-setup.